emmarise/Flixster/README.md

 ### Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app:

 Round corner did not succeed at first and fixed with searching for other students' questions, should add .fitCenter() to Gulid.

 ## Open-source libraries used